Terms of Sales

 The Products will remain the property of the Merchant until full payment of the price by the Customer.

-7. Information on applicable prices and fees
+7. Information regarding applicable prices and fees

 The prices displayed on the Site are expressed in Euros and include applicable taxes (French VAT where applicable).

-8. Terms of the Order
+8. Ordering Terms

 To add an item to their shopping cart, the Customer must: